30 Apr 2018

 In our computer programming analogy, the chromosome serve as units of organization of the source code, for example the files containing the code.
 If your application is simple, like a bacteria, the entire source code could be stored in a single file!

-The deoxyribonucleic acid, more commonly known as DNA is a structure usually composed of two strands (chains) connected through steps to form a double helix.
+The deoxyribonucleic acid, more commonly known as DNA is a structure usually composed of two strands (chains) connected through “steps” to form a double helix, like in Figure 3.

 In our analogy the DNA could represent the text of the source code.